-As a Unified Managed Account (UMA) platform provider, Adhesion Wealth oversees \$3.5bil in UMA assets and has the unique vantage point of having administered both sleeve-based and non-sleeve based programs in centralized and decentralized environments over the past 14 years.
+As a Unified Managed Account (UMA) platform provider, Adhesion Wealth has the unique vantage point of having administered both sleeve-based and non-sleeve based programs in centralized and decentralized environments over nearly two decades.

 While we have evolved to only support sleeve-based centralized overlay management, we appreciate the nuances and challenges of the various approaches.
 The good news is that with growth comes focus and attention: industry discussions are now evolving to include best practices, communication protocols and standardization.
 But managers need to ask the right questions and carefully consider the tradeoffs between participating in early-phase UMA programs and the potential impact it may cause from a brand and compliance perspective.